samork26/FootyBetz/README.md

 1. Generate generic templates (app/templates/...)
     Prompt used:
     &nbsp;&nbsp;&nbsp;&nbsp;"Can you generate a basic base template using django-tailwind?"
-    &nbsp;&nbsp;&nbsp;&nbsp;"Can you generate a basic league / match table using django-tailwind"
+    &nbsp;&nbsp;&nbsp;&nbsp;"Can you generate a basic league / match table using django-tailwind?"
 2. Generic Tailwind classes for styling
 3. Ideas for db model setup (app/models.py)
     Prompt used: